S-e-e-S-e-a/EDIT_FASTA/README.md

 example:
   EDIT_FASTA('input file path', 'output file path', 'Num_format', 4, 'MyProtein_') # 4 means number length = 4, e.g. 1 --> 0001, 11 --> 0011.

 # !!!
-My major is neither biology nor computers, so there may be errors in the code.
-I hope you will correct me.
+I'm not an expert in biology or computer science, so please bear with any potential errors in the code and correct me.